This post may contain affiliate links.

 Or, for instance, if you run out of supply and couldn’t go outside at the moment, put some tiny mango pieces in the tank for your aquatic pet to chow down.

-Which Human Food You Should Feed to Betta Fish?
+What Human Food You Can Safely Feed to Betta Fish?

-When it comes to giving human food to betta fish, most of it isn’t suitable for the species.
+When it comes to giving human food to betta fish, most of it isn’t suitable for the betta fish.
 Processed food is a big no as it contains a variety of chemicals and preservatives that are harmful to any fish to consume.
-Below we have listed a few food items, majorly plant-based, that are safe for you to feed your bettas.
+Below we have listed a few food items, plant and animal based, that are safe for you to feed your bettas.

 Boil a couple of peas until they are mushy, remove its shell, cut it into small pieces, and put it down in your aquarium.
 It’s an excellent source of fiber that also helps relieving digestion issues and prevent constipation and bloating in betta fish.